stereokai/amok/man/readme.md

 ## MANUALS

-See the reference manuals for further information
+See the manual pages for further information

 * [amok(1)](amok.1.md)
-:   browser development tool
+:   browser development and debugging tool

 * [amok(3)](amok.3.md)
-:   browser development framework for node.js
+:   browser development and debugging framework for node.js